Net Metering for Rate D or DM customer-generators – Option I

 You may make arrangements with Hydro‑Québec for a later reset date, as long as it falls within the 24 months following your sign-up.
 Your bank will then be reset to zero at the start of the consumption period beginning after the selected date, and every 24 months thereafter.
 Since the first reset is scheduled for March 31 after you sign up for this option, be sure to contact us before then.

-Residential customers, farmers billed at Rate D or DM and small-power business customers billed at Rate G (without billing demand) who are able to generate electricity from a renewable energy source.
+Residential and farm customers billed at Rate D and DM and small-power business customers billed at Rate G whose maximum power demand never exceeded 50 kilowatts (kW) at least once during the last 12 monthly periods and who are able to generate electricity from a renewable energy source.
 The eligible renewable energy sources are:

-The electricity must be generated at a facility that is located at the same delivery point as the Net Metering Option.
+The electricity must be self-generated at a facility that is located at the same delivery point as the electricity service contract.

 Customers are responsible for the costs of purchasing, installing, maintaining and inspecting the equipment.

-Your generating equipment must be compliant with current regulations in Québec and with Hydro-Québec standards E.12-05 and E.12-07, in accordance with the Conditions of Service in effect.
+Your generating equipment must be compliant with current regulations in Québec and with all conditions stipulated by Hydro‑Québec, in particular Hydro‑Québec standards E.12‑05 and E.12‑07.

 The maximum generating capacity of the equipment must not exceed the lesser of the following: